Denise Richards And Husband Sued Allegedly Trashed Home

 But Denise’s rep told RadarOnline.com about the charge, “That’s not true.”

+In fact, the house was allegedly already completely trashed before they moved in, including with dead possums, rats and animal poop, Denise’s lawyers contend.

+Denise allegedly has videotape proof she and her husband had left the house in good condition.

-Legal documents obtained by the website reportedly show that Denise, 48, and Aaron, 47, leased a Los Angeles home together on July 22, 2018, and signed a lease including a specific clause about what pets they can have inside of the house.
+Legal documents in the bizarre case obtained by the website reportedly show that Denise, 48, and Aaron, 47, leased a Los Angeles home together on July 22, 2018, and signed a lease including a specific clause about what pets they can have inside of the house.

 The lawsuit claims, according to the lease, that Denise agreed they “would house no animals on the property other than two pot-bellied pigs and three dogs.”
 Also, they would “properly use, operate, and safeguard the property, keeping it clean and sanitary, would pay for all damage to the property caused by tenants or pets.”